Avnet/Fujikura-beamforming/README.md

 As the Fujikura Type C PAAM operates at 4.9GHz IF (4.3 to 5.5GHz), the XM655 standard baluns will only allow for the use of the 2 Mid-High connectors and possibly the 2 High connectors.

-The image below shows a two RF-DAC and two RF-ADC connections to XM655 4-5MHz baluns using the Carlisle ganged cables that are included in the ZCU208 kit.
+The image below shows a two RF-DAC and two RF-ADC connections to XM655 4-5MHz baluns using the Carlisle ganged cables that are included in the ZCU208 kit.<br>
 <a name="figure-Carlisle-breakouts"></a>
 <img src="./media/Carlisle-breakouts.png" style="width:6.5in;height:auto;" /><br>
 __Figure 5.1.1.b – Carlisle break-outs__